Diy Felt Flower Art That’s Easy and Beautiful

 I chose to finish some with a felt ball for interest.

-Step 5 – Arrange the felt flowers
+Step 5 – Arrange the diy felt flower art

 Once all the felt flowers are assembled, get a general idea of how you want them to flow.

-Step 6 – Plan your layout
+Step 6 – Plan the layout for your diy flower art

 Now it’s time to figure out the placement of everything before it’s all glued down/ ironed on.
 Layout the canvas and the frame.
 Place the vinyl.
 Mark with a pencil each of the corners on the canvas, so when you go to glue one you know how it was sitting.